Ruki Tipuna

 Ruki Tipuna (born 11 May 1983) is a New Zealand rugby union footballer who has played for Aviva Premiership side Bristol Rugby, Bay of Plenty Steamers, the Hurricanes, Portadown RFC and Scarlets.
 His position is at scrum-half.

 Tipuna has also represented the New Zealand Sevens and New Zealand Māori teams.

-In August 2011, Tipanu joined the Scarlets on a short term contract, before joining Bristol in November.
+In August 2011, Tipanu joined the Scarlets on a short-term contract, before joining Bristol in November.
 He immediately became first choice scrum-half at Bristol.
 On 28 March 2014, Tipuna made his move to the Aviva Premiership with Newcastle Falcons on a two-year contract from the 2014-15 season.

+Ruki Tipuna is a former student of Tauranga Intermediate School and now is a teacher there.